mozilla-releng/scriptworker-scripts/README.rst

 ===========================

 This is the official mono repo containing all the scriptworker \*scripts.
-As to November 2019, we have migrated all the workers, across all trees, to K8s and GCP.
+As to November 2019, we have migrated all the workers, across all trees, to Kubernetes and Google Compute Cloud.
-Tagging along, we have also migrated all the individual scripts under the same roof.
+Tagging along, we have also migrated all the individual scripts under the same roof in order to single source the shared configurations.

+In a nutshell, we now user Docker-based scriptworkers scripts that perform various pieces of our automation.
+In order for deploying, we **no longer** rely on `hiera` or `puppet` but on Docker and SOPS.

+The comprehensive list of workers that we have available is listed below.
+They are split in two large environments within the GCP: `releng-nonprod` and `releng-prod`.

+The former holds all the `dev` workers.
+These are handy to use before submitting a PR or deployment to production in order to test things out.
+The environment holds rules for netflows as well in order to access the dev instances of our external resources.

+The latter, `releng-prod` withhold two sets of workers.
+The `level-3` workers which are the production ones.
+We use these workers to ship the real, production-ready releases, across our differenct products (Firefox, Thunderbird, Firefox for mobile related suite, etc).
+In the same environment we also have the `level-1` workers which are used for staging releases.
+They co-exist here so that they are closer to production as possible.

 ============================
 Overview of existing workers